wpickachu/usdc-bridge/readme.md

 | TARGET_TOKEN_NAME | ERC20 Token name that will be transferred over the bridge |
 | TARGET_TOKEN_SYMBOL | ERC20 Token symbol that will be transferred over the bridge |

 2. After initializing all the values, run ```yarn deploy``` to deploy the bridge.
-This will deploy all the contracts required for the bridge to work on both chains and also build a validator for you.
+This will deploy all the contracts required for the bridge to work on both chains.

-3. It will ask you to set password for relayer private keys, set the keys and save them for future
+## Run validator
+To setup a validator on local machine, following steps are required:
+    1. Build validator executable by isssuing the ```make build``` command within relayer directory.
+    2. Update ```relayer.env``` file in env directory with private keys and public addresses of both chains that are verified as a validator.
+    3. run ```yarn start-relayer``` within the root directory.

 ##  Token Transfers

 To execute a transfer on either side of the bridge two calls are required.